pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-The Financial Truth Engineâ€”your accounting and bookkeeping systemâ€”is the foundation of financial control and decision-making.
+The Financial Truth Engine—your accounting and bookkeeping system—is the foundation of financial control and decision-making.
 When implemented properly, it provides real-time visibility, ensures compliance, and enables data-driven decisions that drive growth.

-Remember: Accounting is not about complianceâ€”it's about control.
+Remember: Accounting is not about compliance—it's about control.
 A well-run accounting system tells you exactly what's happening in your business, when it's happening, and why.
 Without it, you're flying blind.
 With it, you have the visibility and control needed to scale from startup to $10M+ and beyond.

 The next chapter (Chapter 29: Financial Planning & Analysis) will detail how to use this financial data for forward-looking planning, budgeting, and analysis that transforms data into strategic intelligence.